ffoggi/clusteringMA52109/DESCRIPTION.md

 The demo script provides a complete example of how the package is intended to be used in practice.

+## 10. PCA Extension – `pca_tools.py`

+As part of Task 6, an additional module was added to provide PCA-based dimensionality reduction using scikit-learn.
+The function "apply_pca(X, n_components)" reduces the dataset to a smaller number of components before clustering.
+A dedicated unit test validates numerical stability and proper error handling.

 # Summary